 Blog – The Basics of Starting a Coaching Practice

 Most coaches get into this business because they want to help others and enjoy doing so.
 But let’s face it, sometimes the joy leaks and coaching becomes a job.
 The main culprit?
 Like any professional service, coaching has its share of mundane tasks, meaningless matters, and otherwise maddening obstacles.
-The dark side of the
+The dark side of the coaching

 Read More »